rmarfil3/homelab-public/README.md

 - You need to separately setup Appwrite and put the credentials in the `.env` file.
 - You must have an OpenAI account and must provide your own API Key in the `.env` file.
 - One OpenAI Assistant is also one Discord bot.
+See [OpenAI Assistants](https://platform.openai.com/assistants) to create OpenAI Assistants, and [Discord Developer Portal](https://discord.com/developers/) for creating Discord bots.
 - You must create a Supervisor bot which you will use for managing the AI bots.
+See [Discord Developer Portal](https://discord.com/developers/) for creating Discord bots.

 ## Setup